system-zero/system-zero/data/docs/i.md

 # >=      -  likewise

 # Functions
+# print   -  print a "string ${sym} with interpolation expressions"
+             it can optionally take `stderr` as a first argument to output to `stderr`, instead of `stdout`.
+Note that `sym` must be in visible scope.
 # not     -  !value
 # bool    -  !!value
 # free    -  release memory
 # alloc   -  allocate memory
 # array   -  create an integer array
 # realloc -  reallocate memory
-# println_str -  print string and also emit a new line
-# print_str   -  print string

-# C string interface (Cstring Type from this distribution)
+# for testing reasons a C string interface (Cstring Type from this distribution)
 # cstring_new -  C-string new (allocate memory)
 # cstring_cp  -  C-string copy
 # cstring_eq  -  C-string equals